rbardou/red/README.md

 This is a hobby project and it just started, so don't expect much.

-Basic stuff that you would expect from any editor:
+Basic features that you would expect from any editor:
 - arrow keys, Home and End (movement);
 - Shift + movement key (selection);
 - Return (insert new line / replace selection with new line);